michaelmcmullin/csMatrix/README.md

 Console.WriteLine(m3);
 ```

 Hopefully that's enough to get you started.
-Stay tuned for full documentation soon!
+Detailed documentation will be added to the [wiki](https://github.com/michaelmcmullin/csMatrix/wiki) as it becomes available.

 ## Current Status